 Key points to remember

-- Think about the risks of fire and explosions from the substances you use or create in your business and consider how you might remove or reduce the risks.
+- Think about the risks of fire and explosions from the substances you use during your event and consider how you might remove or reduce the risks.

 - Use supplier safety data sheets as a source of information about which substances might be flammable.